kaleb-white/eggbert-analytics/docs/eggbert_architecture.md

 -   app: routing
 	-   (landing): folder has no description
 	-   api: folder has no description
-	-   response: folder has no description
+	-   responses: folder has no description
 		-   [...response]: folder has no description
 -   core: core logic (entities, use cases, interactors, gateways, controllers)
 	-   entities: contains the project entities